Do you need a B1 OCS visa?

 - Preparer of Application, where anyone other than yourself has assisted you in making your application

-Once you have completed the form, print out the confirmation sheet to provide at your interview.
+Once you have completed the form, print out the confirmation sheet and keep this to bring with you to your interview.

-Before you attend, you should ensure you have all the relevant supporting documents, including the confirmation page of your DS-160 form, the receipt for your machine-readable visa application fee and your appointment instruction letter.
-When you attend your interview, make sure you have all of these documents with you.
+When you attend your interview, ensure you bring all required documents, including the confirmation page of your DS-160 form, the receipt for your machine-readable visa application fee and your appointment instruction letter.

 At the interview, the officer will ask you questions about your application form, supporting documents, your personal situation and your employment to check that you are eligible to be granted a B1 OCS visa.